memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 [^grammar]: If you squint a bit, this looks like a context-free grammar.
 In general, E-Graphs can be seen as context free grammars, where non-terminals correspond to e-classes, and production rules correspond to e-nodes.
 They just have the extra constraint that their non-terminals have no overlap.
 I'm sure people knew this since the dawn of time, but it's cool and I never see people use that connection somehow.
 [^shape]: We call this a "shape" in the paper.
 [^one-var-eclass]: In general, you just have one variable e-class in a slotted e-graph.
 After all, all variables are equal up to renaming.
+[^subst]: The syntax `[x := y]` is inspired from substitutions.
+However it's important to note that both `x` and `y` are forced to be a variable (= Slot), so you can't substitute using arbitrary terms or e-classes with this.
+(However, extending that would get us into Knuth-bendix territory, which is what we are looking at a bit.)